Balake819/cse15L-labreports/labreport2.md

 ---

-This is the absolute path to the public directory: <br/>
+This is the absolute path to the public key: <br/>

 ![Public Directory](./Screenshots/PublicLocation.png)

 ---

-This is the absolute path to the private directory in the ieng6 system: <br/>
+This is the absolute path to the private key in the ieng6 system: <br/>

 ![Private Directory](./Screenshots/PrivateLocation.png)